 South Side Kitchen & Pub

 Daniel Bockman’s South Side Kitchen & Pub on Nolensville Pike has become a go-to neighborhood sports hang.
-The selection of cocktails and beers is thoughtful and the pub menu is familiar but high-quality, from salads to burgers to entrees like fish and chips.
+The selection of cocktails and beers is thoughtful and the pub menu is familiar but high-quality, dishing up jumbo wings, cheese curds, and entrees like fish and chips and the South Side smash burger with two smash patties, American cheese, and comeback sauce.
 The Bourbon BBQ Nachos are a perfect game-day treat.

 M.L.Rose Craft Beer & Burgers (multiple locations)

-M.L.Rose, a comfortable restaurant named for its Melrose surroundings, now has locations in Sylvan Park and Capitol View too, and each of them has TVs interspersed throughout.
-Eclectic burgers, wings, and loaded waffle fries pair well with the large, well-curated beer list during game time, and the West Nashville location has a great outdoor space where fans can hang out and play giant Jenga at halftime.
+M.L.Rose, a comfortable restaurant named for the Melrose neighborhood it calls home, now has locations in Sylvan Park, Capitol View, and Mt.
+Juliet, too.
+Each of them has TVs interspersed throughout along with an eclectic selection of burgers (which exclusively use a proprietary blend of beef from local butcher Porter Road), wings, and loaded waffle fries that pair well with the large, well-curated beer list.
+The Sylvan Park location has a great outdoor space where fans can hang out and play giant Jenga at halftime.

 Sam's Place

-Looking to avoid the traffic and crowds downtown?
-Linger on the edge in Belle Meade, eating ribs or Sam’s supreme Kitchen Sink pizza.
-TV screens line the exterior of the dining area at Sam’s Place so it’s easy to watch the game from wherever you’re sitting.
+If you’re looking to avoid the traffic and the downtown crowds, you can opt to linger on the edge in Belle Meade eating ribs or Sam’s or sinking your teeth into its supreme Kitchen Sink pizza.
+TV screens line the exterior of the dining area, so it’s easy to watch the game from wherever you’re sitting.
+There’s also a second location in Nipper’s Corner.